Bon Charge Mini Red Light Device vs FliKEZE PhotonMask Quint

 Who should buy which

-Buyers wanting tabletop red light therapy for face/neck/upper-body specifically, especially those building a broader circadian-health stack (Bon Charge also makes the best blue-blockers).
+Buyers wanting handheld, cordless red light therapy for face/neck/targeted spots specifically, especially those building a broader circadian-health stack (Bon Charge also makes the best blue-blockers).

 First-time LED face mask buyers wanting multi-wavelength coverage at value-tier pricing, especially for buyers exploring multiple skin objectives (collagen, blemish, pigmentation) without committing to a $400+ premium device.